Frommers.com Frommers.com

-If you're flying to The Bahamas and your final destination is Nassau (Cable Beach), Paradise Island, or Freeport/Lucaya, you'll have little trouble reaching your destination.
+If your final destination is Paradise Island, Freeport, or Nassau (Cable Beach) and you plan to fly, you'll have little trouble reaching your destination.
 However, if you're heading for one of the Out Islands, you face more exotic choices, not only of airplanes, but also of other means of transport, including a mail boat, the traditional connecting link in days of yore.

 By Plane